Weak integrability breaking and level spacing distribution: Level spacing distribution in the XXZ chain and its perturbations

 \subsection{Integrability breaking and perturbation theory}

 To investigate the order of integrability breaking it is tempting to try and construct the level spacing distribution for the spectrum constructed from perturbation theory in the coupling $g$.
-However it turns out that this is not possible.
-The level spacing distribution computed for the spectrum in first order perturbation theory remans exponential even for the NNNI perturbation \eqref{eq:NNNIdef}, as shown in Fig. \ref{peaks-nnni-pert}.
+However it turns out that this is not possible. {Using simple first-order matrix perturbation theory to compute the spectrum of the perturbed Hamiltonian, and evaluating the resulting level spacing distribution demonstrates that it remains exponential even for the NNNI perturbation \eqref{eq:NNNIdef}, as shown in Fig. \ref{peaks-nnni-pert}}.

 To understand the reason, consider how a level crossing is lifted by a perturbation.
 In our model, the generic level crossing obtained as a function of the volume $L$ (continued to real values) happens between two levels.
-Let us consider a generic perturbation of the corresponding two level subsystem:
+Let us consider {an effective Hamiltonian description of} a generic perturbation of the corresponding two level subsystem: